oracle-quickstart/oci-micronaut/src/catalogue/README.md

 # Building and Running a GraalVM Native Image

-To build the application into a GraalVM native image you can run, go to one of the subprojects and execute:
+To build the application into a GraalVM native image, go to one of the subprojects and execute:

 ```bash
 ./gradlew nativeCompile